- There are all sorts of errors on Windows 10, but without a doubt, the most serious ones are Blue Screen of Death errors.

-This process will remove all files and folders from your C drive, and if the problem was caused by a software, that software should now be completely removed.
+This process will remove all files and folders from your C drive, and if the problem was caused by software, that software should now be completely removed.

-Solution 4 – Check your hardware
+Solution 8 – Check your hardware

 A common cause for BSoD errors might be your RAM, so be sure to test your modules one by one.
 In addition, you can use MemTest86+ to check them for errors.

 Few users reported that their motherboard was the cause for OBJECT1_INITIALIZATION_FAILED error and after replacing the faulty motherboard, the issue was resolved.

 OBJECT1_INITIALIZATION_FAILED BSoD is often caused by faulty hardware, but before you start replacing your hardware, be sure to try all other solutions from this article.